 - Self-isolate if you are sick, even if it is not COVID-19.

-- Non-medical masks may be worn when keeping physical distance isn’t possible to help keep those around you safe.
+- Masks must be worn in all public spaces. may be worn when keeping physical distance isn’t possible to help keep those around you safe.

 - Enhanced quarantine compliance procedures are in place for travellers entering the country.